Best Toilet Bowl Brush for Cleaning

 1. Oxo Good Grips Hideaway Compact Toilet Brush

-This toilet brush is in a container that opens automatically when the brush is lifted.
+This is not only our favorite toilet bowl brush, but a popular choice for most.
+This toilet brush sits in a container that opens automatically when the brush is lifted.
+Because we all know that you don't want to have to touch that lid after its been cleaning to your toilet.
 The brush itself cleans under the rim of a toilet easily.
 The canister is vented to ensure water evaporates rather than stay inside where it can grow mold and mildew.
+Excellent price and solid choice here.

 2. Mr. Clean Turbo Plunger and Brush Caddy

-Mr. Clean products are trusted by many and the same can be said for the Turbo Plunger.
+Mr. Clean products are trusted by many and the same can be said for the Turbo Plunger and Brush Combo.
 It features a large brush, a rubber grip handle, and an extended rubber plunger to take care of all your bathroom maintenance needs.
+This is a convenient way to store both necessities, and also makes a great gift!

 3. Clorox ToiletWand Disposable System

-This is our top pick for best toilet brush for cleaning because you will get the toilet wand, a storage caddy, and disposable cleaning heads.
+This is another one of our top picks for best toilet brush for cleaning because you will get the toilet wand, a storage caddy, and disposable cleaning heads.
 It kills germs because the cleaner is already on the brush when you put it into the toilet bowl.
-No mess and everything stays clean because moisture never touches the storage caddy.
+No need to buy separate cleaner.
+No need to worry about germs as you dispose of the pad immediately after cleaning.
+And no mess and everything stays clean because moisture never touches the storage caddy.

 4. Estilo High Quality Stainless Steel Brush